 DCFF relies on the generous support from the community and film lovers to produce Tacoma’s annual celebration of cinematic storytelling.
 With DCFF being entirely volunteer-run (seriously!), you can rest assured that your contribution will make an impact and be put to good use.
 A gift of any amount is truly appreciated.
 DCFF is a 501(c)(3) non profit, and your donation is tax deductible.
 Click here for the Giving Form.

 Contributions from sponsors will allow the Destiny City Film Festival to thrive.
 DCFF offers festival benefits for clients and exposure to your business through advertising opportunities in the printed festival program, during the pre-film slideshow, social media, and here, at DestinyCityFilmfestival.com.
 Support this community-grown event by providing services, food, products, or a direct financial contribution.

-View the 2019 DCFF Sponsorship Packet, or email us on the “Contact Us” page for more information.
+Our 2020 Sponsorship Packet will be available soon.
+In the meantime, please email us on the “Contact Us” page for more information.